 Like so many health & beauty topics, underarm sweat and scent is a multi-faceted issue that has many causes - and many solutions.

-Deodorant is obviously the first line of defense, but there are other ways to ensure you smell pleasant and don’t sweat excessively.
+Deodorant is obviously the first line of defence, but there are other ways to ensure you smell pleasant and don’t sweat excessively.
 Among them:

 Wear natural fibres - synthetics tend to trap sweat and breed bacteria due to their lack of breathability, whereas natural fibres like organic cotton and bamboo allow the armpits to air out and breathe.